GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 ### 3.1 `mkdir`

 - **`mkdir` - make directory**
-- View the help text using `mkdir --help`
+- View the manual using `man mkdir`
 - It is best to only use options if you understand the consequences

 #### 3.11 A Note About Directory Structure